 The Anomaly of Being an Anti-Drifter

 My name is Jared Zimmerer, and I have come to find out that I am a bit of an anomaly.
 Not in any outside the law kind of way, like the outliers I used to watch on the old westerns, but more in the light of the fact that my life does not correspond with most of the men my age.
-I am thirty years old, I have been happily married for nearly nine years and have been blessed with four beautiful children and my wife and I are expecting our fifth, all of whom God has placed in my protection.
+I am thirty-two years old, I have been happily married for nearly eleven years and have been blessed with six beautiful children, all of whom God has placed in my protection.
 This kind of life didn’t just fall in my lap.
 No, in fact I still look back over the past several years in awe and amazement.
 Yet it seems apparent that when I look to most of my peers, those young men in the same age bracket, I don’t seem to fit in.
-Not that I desire to be a simple puzzle piece in the mural of secular society, yet my heart aches because I want to share with them the awesome power of grace when a man’s vocation is set, the road before him is cobbled, ready to be trudged and the blood, sweat and tears of manhood makes sense.
+Not that I desire to be a simple puzzle piece in the mural of secular society, yet my heart aches because I want to share with them the awesome power of grace when a man’s vocation is set, the road before him is cobbled and ready to be trudged, and the blood, sweat, and tears of manhood makes sense.

-Being an outlier of the stream of society isn’t bad at all, in fact, I have found that more happiness lies in fighting the current than in floating aimlessly downstream.
-Yes, it takes a while to get used to the comments like, “You know how that happens, right?” when telling others of being so ecstatic about expecting my fifth child.
+Being an outlier of the stream of society isn’t bad at all; in fact, I have found that more happiness lies in fighting the current than in floating aimlessly downstream.
+Yes, it takes a while to get used to the comments like, “You know how that happens, right?” when telling others of being proud of having six children.
 It becomes commonplace to have gawking when walking through the supermarket with the entire family and the first thing people ask is, “How old are you?”
 Yet it is in these moments when I feel most at peace with my decisions and in my vocation as a husband and father.
-Many people try to stand out in some way their entire lives; however they struggle to do anything really different.
+Many people try to stand out in some way their entire lives; however, they struggle to do anything really different.
 Many rebel and get tattoos and piercings, but everyone has those these days.
-I have found that in living out my calling within the parameters of the divine truths taught by the Catholic Faith I have achieved the indescribable feeling of happily expressing my individuality.
+I have found that in living out my calling within the parameters of the divine truths taught by the Catholic Faith, I have achieved the indescribable feeling of happily expressing my individuality.

 I come from a decently large family.
 There are five of us kids and an eighteen year spread between my older sister and my youngest brother.
 Growing up and changing diapers was just regular life for me.
-I think in hind sight this actually prepared me for two things.
-One, not being afraid to be different, not a single one of my friends through school was also changing diapers.
-And two, experiencing what it was like to have someone around who completely depended on you.
+I think in hindsight this actually prepared me for two things.
+The first was not being afraid to be different, because not a single one of my friends through school was also changing diapers.
+And the second was experiencing what it was like to have someone around who completely depended on you.
 Many today shy away from children, even married couples, yet because of my upbringing where kids were always around, I fell in love with the idea of having my own.
-Having four little ones, three boys and a girl, who each express their love in unique and unrepeatable ways, pulls at the strings of my heart on a daily basis.
+Having six little ones, four boys and two girls, who each express their love in unique and unrepeatable ways, pulls at the strings of my heart on a daily basis.
 Knowing that these children have been given to me by the Creator of the world, who is entrusting me with their eternal souls, rouses a passion within me to not only be a good man but a saint.
 The sense of drive and purpose kids give to a dad is like handing a man a weapon and giving him the wherewithal to go out and save the world.
 I get to feel like a superhero every single day.

 As one could probably surmise, my wife and I are not using birth control.
 We have decided to use the Church’s gift to married couples called Natural Family Planning.
 I don’t withhold anything from my spouse, being open to life at all times and allowing God’s plan to be realized, all the while using the reasoning He gave us to decide when to abstain and when not to.
 So, when people ask the famed question, “You know how that happens right?”
 I can politely put my arm around my wife and with a sly grin reply, “Yep, I sure do.”